MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### create_file_set

-logical value or None.
+bool value or None.
 Used only when writing.
 If True, a file folder of text files will be created instead of a single text file.
 A directory will be created whose name is the same as the text file that would otherwise be created, but with no extension.
-In the directory, the data will be split across a set of text files (see rowsPerOutFile below for determining how many rows of data will be in each file).
+In the directory, the data will be split across a set of text files (see rows_per_out_file below for determining how many rows of data will be in each file).
 If False, a single text file will be created.
 If None, a folder of files will be created if the input data set is a composite XDF file or a folder of text files.
 This argument is ignored if the